RoyalMist/sms-up/README.md

 # SmsUp

 [SmsUP](https://smsup.ch) is a Swiss platform for sending sms.
-This package permits to send sms and generate some One Time Password that you can store in your own database.
+This package permits to send sms and generate some One Time Password stored in memory for a given time.

 ## Installation